chjj/termcoin/README.md

 A bitcoin wallet for your terminal.

-termcoin is written in node.js and uses bitcoind (and optionally other cryptocurrency rpc servers) as its backend.
+termcoin is written in node.js, using [blessed][1], and uses bitcoind (and optionally other cryptocurrency rpc servers) as its backend.

 ## Screenshots